stevenaeola/stevenaeola.github.io/node-red-contrib-music/networking-and-collaborating.md

 Try sending a series of beats to different machines around the room by using the same `beat_of_bar` technique use in the `drumbeat` example.
 But this time, instead of sending the ticks to different synth types on the same machine, send them to the same synth type on different machines.
 You will need to import and reconfigure a `supercolliderOSC` for each machine that you send it to.

 Putting all of these together will allow us to make some great collaborative music with really interesting textures.
 We know how to change the volume of things (dynamics) and the speed of things (tempo) as well as the sound they make (timbre) and the structure of the music in bars and sections.
-But there are two really important dimensions of music that we need to look at first: pitch and duration.
-Those come under [sequencing](sequencing)